hjn1110/altolike/README.md

 Real-time color conversion is performed by coloring the grayscale image using ambient light and 2D spotlights.

 Based on the above, I may try more stylized processing to achieve more effects.

+The main purpose of the project is to use silhouette-like simple graphics as sprites, and use Unity's dynamic rendering technology as much as possible to explore low-cost stylized art schemes.

 completed: